lucylow/En_francais_si_vous_plait-/README.md

 </div>

-**This is a machine learning project submission for the [Global PyTorch Summer Hackathon! #PTSH19](https://pytorch.devpost.com/)**.

 ---

-## Motivation/Introduction
+## Motivation

 * **Linguistic analysis to detect language tones from written text**.
-Learn the tone of customer's communications and responds with an appropriate tone!
+* Learn the tone of customer's communications and responds with an appropriate tone
 * Fairseq Machine Learning Sequence Modeling toolkit in PyTorch

+## Technical Convolutional Neural Networks

-* Record speed translations (time it takes to get translation once system shown a sentence)
+* Record speed translations
+  * Measure time it takes to get translation once system shown a sentence
   * "**The CNN outperforms it by 1.5 BLEU on the WMT 2014 English-French task**, a widely used metric for judging the accuracy of machine translation."
-* **Multi-Hop Attention** for faster language encoding and decoding
 * Gating to control flow of hidden-units in neural network
+* **Multi-Hop Attention**
+  * Faster language encoding and decoding
+  * CNN encoder creates a vector for each word to be translated
+  * CNN decoder translates the English words while computations are being simultaneously made
+  * Network has two layers in decoder and attention is paid to each layer.
+Refer to image below where green lines == attention fo each French word.

 ![alt text bonjour](https://github.com/lucylow/En_francais_si_vous_plait-/blob/master/screenshots/translation_illustration.gif)

-*Image of **Multi-hop Attention computations** from https://engineering.fb.com/ml-applications/a-novel-approach-to-neural-machine-translation/.
-CNN encoder creates a vector for each word to be translated.
-CNN decoder trnslates the English words while computations are being simultaneously made.
-Network has two layers in decoder and attention is paid to each layer.
-Greenline == attention fo each French word.*
+*Image of **Multi-hop Attention computations** from https://engineering.fb.com/ml-applications/a-novel-approach-to-neural-machine-translation/.*

 ---